 The pandemic unlocked the portal to virtual and hybrid everything.
 For recruiters, virtual career fairs are a powerful way to help you scale relationships during busy seasons and leverage your school connections.
-And there’s so much about virtual career fairs that’s mutually beneficial for students and employers: the efficiency, time saved, costs saved, convenience…the list goes on.
+And there’s so much about virtual career fairs that’s mutually beneficial for students and employers: accessibility, inclusivity, efficiency, time saved, costs saved, convenience…the list goes on.

 In fact, virtual fairs help level the playing field for women, people of color, neurodiverse students, and those with disabilities.
 These groups report finding virtual recruiting to be less anxiety-inducing, easier to balance, and more accessible compared to meeting with prospective employers in person.

 According to Handshake survey data, 80% of most students and recent alum want to attend a career fair before they apply for a job.* Why?
 The #1 reason students gave is to "ensure that there are opportunities for growth and development within the company."

 So you know virtual career fairs have their place in your early talent recruiting strategy, but you might still be wondering: how can we attract students to our sessions, and provide the best possible experience for students?
 At in-person fairs, you have the added attraction of food, swag, and even your mascot.
 How are you attracting students at virtual career fairs—particularly if your brand is lesser known?

 Check out the following 7 ways you can stand out before, during, and after your next virtual career fair.

 Before a virtual career fair

 1. Proactively invite students to your booth